truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 The top row has links to outside resources and buttons to control the system.
 The left-hand column lets users navigate to the various TrueNAS Configuration screens.

-Users can select which widgets appear on the dashboard by clicking *Configure*.
+You can reorder dashboard widgets by clicking **Reorder** and then dragging them into your preferred order.
+You can also choose which widgets appear on the dashboard by clicking **Configure**.

 ![ConfigureWidgetsSCALE](/images/SCALE/ConfigureWidgetsSCALE.png "Dashboard Configuration")